 The U.S. Department of Energy considers the entire life cycle of a product when deciding which product to purchase.
 The product's price is only one part of what the product will truly cost your organization.
 The cost of staff health while using or working near the product, waste disposal costs, etc.--all need to be calculated into the actual price a product will cost.

-A life cycle analyses consists of evaluating a broad spectrum of environmental attributes--the attributes of the product, manufacturing process, and manufacturer themselves.
+A life cycle analysis consists of evaluating a broad spectrum of environmental attributes--the attributes of the product, manufacturing process, and manufacturer themselves.
 Selecting the most relevant attributes is dependent upon the commodity or service being purchased, local environmental priorities, and the availability of reliable information in addition to the traditional CAP (cost, availability, performance) factors.
 Generally, however, the environmental attributes to be considered can be divided into the five Rs as introduced in the table below.

 Environmental Attributes to Consider When Purchasing